darrenjw/stats-dce-workshop/ComputerModels/ComputerModels.md

 * An **emulator** is a *cheap* (fast) surrogate for the computer model, which has many potential uses
 * Principally, it can be used instead of the real model in algorithms that require many evaluations of the simulator at many different input configurations
 * Some emulators are good and some are bad --- to be useful, they should have a measure of *uncertainty* associated with them
-* *Stochastic process* emulators define a probability distribution on the space of functions consistent with any known evaluations of the simulator
+* *Stochastic process* emulators define a probability distribution on the space of functions consistent with any known evaluations of the *simulator* (expensive computer model)
 * *Gaussian processes* (GPs) are one of the simplest and most tractable stochastic processes on function space

 # Gaussian processes (GPs)